top of page

 James is the Wales Advocacy Coordinator for Rewilding Britain and has worked in the environmental sector for over 20 years, most recently as CEO of Radnorshire Wildlife Trust, leading them through a period of growth and the acquisition of Pentwyn Farm.
 He secured funding and developed stakeholder relationships, conducting campaigning and advocacy and landowner advice programmes.
 James is passionate about the need to scale up our efforts for nature's recovery, which can only be achieved by increasing our ambition and embracing natural processes, extensive/wilder grazing and rewilding.

 Tom is realising a lifetime ambition to create a small nature reserve through natural restoration.
-He acquired an 11-acre sheep farm in Ceredigion and is busy creating ponds and planting native trees and wildflower meadows – with an emphasis on rare Welsh species such as the black poplar and alder buckthorn trees, and the near-extinct Deptford pink, corncockle, Dyer’s greenweed, small-flowered catchfly, autumn squill and other wildflowers.
+He acquired an 11-acre smallholding in Ceredigion and is busy creating ponds and planting native trees and wildflower meadows – with an emphasis on rare Welsh species such as the black poplar and alder buckthorn trees, and the near-extinct Deptford pink, corncockle, Dyer’s greenweed, small-flowered catchfly, autumn squill and other wildflowers.
 The reserve is a home for recovering hedgehogs released from a local animal hospital.
 Tom’s previous career was making international documentaries during which he accumulated well over a 100 broadcast credits as a director/producer.
 He founded the indie production company October Films.

 A long-time nature lover, Pamela became concerned by the declining wildlife she saw, from silent fields to bug-free windscreens.
 After buying her home in 2013, she saw how quickly nature returned when chemicals were removed from her garden.
 She had heard Isabella Tree speak of her work at Knepp then came across Tir Natur – offering an opportunity for nature restoration at landscape scale.
 She knew she wanted to help make it a success.
 Pamela has over 25 years’ experience in social and environmental impact across charity, government, and private sectors, and is also a Trustee of Southwark Law Centre.